 - The steam should then travel through the tubing and will convert into water when it drops out of the end of your tube and into the new container.

 As with the previous method, the water in the new container will be completely desalinated and safe for drinking.

 The third and final method, we will explore for turning salt water into drinking water, is the pot and stove method:

 - Take a large pot that has a lid and an empty water glass or metal cup.
 The glass should be short enough so that you can put the lid over the pot.

 - It is advisable to use a Pyrex cup or metal cup; plastic cups will melt.
-Other types of glass could possibly explode when they are exposed to intense heat.
+Other types of glass could possibly blow up when they are exposed to intense heat.

 - Pour salt water into the pot, but as with the previous method, leave some empty space near the top.

 - Either before or after you pour in the salt water, place the cup into the pot as well.
 Make sure that absolutely no saline water gets into the cup, otherwise, your fresh water will become contaminated.

 - Place the pot on your stove over a moderate to low heat and wait until the water boils.
 A slow boil is better than a rapid boil to prevent any of the salt water from getting into your cup.

 - Turn the lid for the pot upside down, so that when the water vapor condenses onto the lid, it will more easily drip into the glass.